cloudwatt/php-cli-shell_patchmanager/README.md

 #### CONFIGURATION FILE
 * mv config.json.example config.json
 * vim config.json
-    * servers field contains all PatchManager server addresses which must be identified by custom key [PM_SERVER_KEY]
+    * servers field contains all PatchManager server addresses which must be identified by custom key [DCIM_SERVER_KEY]
 	  __server key must be unique and you will use it on next steps.
 You have an example in config file__
 	* userAttrs field contains all custom attributes which must be created on your PatchManager
 	  __If you have a serial number custom attribute, change [PM_ATTR_SN] with the name of this attribute__